murchandamus/bips/bip-update-process.md

 assignment facilitates the distributed discussion of ideas, but before a BIP garners some interest of the Bitcoin community, there is no need to refer to it by a number.

-BIP drafts are also not ready for number assignment if they duplicate efforts, disregard formatting rules, are too unfocused or too broad, fail to provide proper motivation, fail to address backwards compatibility, or fail to specify the feature clearly and completely.
+BIP drafts are also not eligible for number assignment if they duplicate efforts, disregard formatting rules, are too unfocused or too broad, fail to provide proper motivation, fail to address backwards compatibility, or fail to specify the feature clearly and completely.
 Reviewers and BIP editors should provide guidance on how the draft may be improved to progress towards readiness.
 Pull requests that are proposing off-topic or unserious ideas, or have stopped to make progress may be closed.

-When the BIP draft is complete, a BIP editor will assign a BIP type (see below), and merge it to the BIPs repository.
+When the BIP draft is complete, a BIP editor will assign a BIP type, and merge it to the BIPs repository.
 After the BIP is merged to the repository, its main focus should no longer shift significantly, even while the author may continue to update the draft as necessary in the git repository.
 Updates to drafts by the author should also be submitted as pull requests.

-#### Preliminary[^preliminary]
+#### Ready[^ready]

-When the author is confident that their BIP represents a net improvement, is clear, comprehensive, has a working reference implementation (if applicable), and is ready for adoption by the Bitcoin community, they may update the BIP’s status to Preliminary to indicate that they recommend adoption or implementation of the BIP.
+When the author is confident that their BIP represents a net improvement, is clear, comprehensive, has a working reference implementation (if applicable), and is ready for adoption by the Bitcoin community, they may update the BIP’s status to Ready to indicate that they recommend adoption or implementation of the BIP.
 Where applicable, the author must ensure that any proposed specification is solid, not unduly complicated, and definitive.
 Subsequently, the BIP’s content should only be adjusted in minor details, e.g. to improve language, clarify ambiguities, backfill omissions in the specification, add test vectors for edge cases, or address other issues discovered as the BIP is adopted.

-A Preliminary BIP can only move to Active or to Abandoned.
+A Ready BIP can only move to Active or to Abandoned.
 Any necessary changes to the specification should be minimal and interfere as little as possible with on going adoption.
-If a Preliminary BIP is found to need substantial functional changes, it may be preferable to move it to Abandoned[^new-BIP], and to draft a new BIP with the changes instead.
+If a Ready BIP is found to need substantial functional changes, it may be preferable to move it to Abandoned[^new-BIP], and to draft a new BIP with the changes instead.
 Otherwise, it could cause confusion as to what being compliant with the BIP means.